Timing closure: 1. Placement

-The EDA tool assigns physical locations to each standard cell (logic gates, flip-flops, etc.) and wire on the silicon circuit board.
-It can reduce path delays by placing interconnected cells close to each other.
+The EDA tool assigns physical locations to each standard cell (logic gates, flip-flops, etc.) on the IC.
+Placement can reduce path delays by placing interconnected cells close to each other.
+Wiring is only estimated at this point.

 2. Clock tree synthesis (CTS)

 A balanced clock distribution network is built to deliver the clock signal to all sequential elements (flip-flops) evenly and synchronously.
-The CTS can minimize clock skew (difference in arrival time of the clock signal at different points) and can precisely control the clock latency (enhance the delivery time of clock signal to all sequential elements), while satisfying the maximum transition and maximum capacitance to ensure the clock network meet design constraints.
-The clock skew usually affects hold time and setup time, and the clock skew is usually composed of local clock skew and global clock skew.
+The CTS tries to minimize clock skew (difference in arrival time of the clock signal at different points) while controlling the clock latency (the delivery time of the clock signal to all sequential elements).
+It also tries to satisfy the maximum transition time and the maximum allowed capacitance to ensure the clock network meets design constraints.
+The clock skew affects hold and setup times.
+The clock skew is usually composed of local clock skew and global clock skew.

 Commonly there are three types of CTS: